The Butterfly House – A One Bedroom Casita on a Budget

 The New Living Fence on our Lot in Tierra Del Sueno

 We bought an awesome lot in the new eco-friendly community in Northern Nicaragua called Tierra Del Sueno and are starting to make some improvements.
-The first step was installing a fence around the perimeter so we can more clearly see … Continue reading
+The first step was installing a fence around the perimeter so we can more clearly see the lot the boundaries and also keep the horses and cows from munching on whatever …

 Phase 1 Roads at Tierra Del Sueno

-It’s been a year or more in the planning stages but we have finally broken ground on the new roads that will service lots in Tierra Del Sueno.
-We had been waiting to finalize the lot lines before figuring out … Continue reading
+It's been a year or more in the planning stages but we have finally broken ground on the new roads that will service lots in Tierra Del Sueno.
+We had been waiting to finalize the lot lines before figuring out how to create the roads that would service them.
+All that is finished finally, so …

 Steve and Danika Choose Their Lot

 Steven and Danika Thomas lived in Nicaragua for several years and invested in a large piece of property over-looking the bay they liked to surf.
-They formed the dream of one day building a home on the hilltop and being … Continue reading
+They formed the dream of one day building a home on the hilltop and being able to walk with their kids down to the beautiful beach below.
+When Danika's job …

 “Volcan” Cacao-Cafe homebrew Stout